Mobillity mojo logo

 The result

-Scoring an impressive 9.6 out of 10, ISS Hub in Warsaw was the first workplace in the world to receive a platinum accessibility score.
-Wide passageways and doors, simple signage for easy orientation, spacious lifts, lowered reception desk, visual impairment friendly colour schemes, ramps to all terraces and even specially designed furniture handles are just a few examples of how ISS has adapted their new Warsaw headquarters to the highest accessibility and usability standards, allowing for a more diversified group of employees and guests to feel welcome and included at the office.
+Scoring an impressive 9.6 out of 10, ISS Hub in Warsaw was the first workplace in the world to receive a platinum accessibility score from Mobility Mojo.
+Wide passageways and doors, simple signage for easy orientation, spacious lifts, lowered reception desk, visual-impairment-friendly colour schemes, ramps to all terraces and even specially designed furniture handles are just a few examples of how ISS has adapted their new Warsaw headquarters to the highest accessibility and usability standards, allowing for a more diversified group of employees and guests to feel welcome and included at the office.

 stat image